 In today’s fast-paced digital landscape, businesses constantly seek the most effective marketing strategies to maximize their return on investment (ROI).
-Two dominant approaches, performance Marketing and Traditional Marketing, often debate each other.
+Two dominant approaches, Performance Marketing and Traditional Marketing, often debate each other.
 But which one delivers better results?

 This article explores the key differences, advantages, and ROI potential of both marketing strategies to help you make an informed decision for your business.